martinreimer/TrackingHexbugs/README.md

 # Tracking Hexbugs Project

-This project, developed for the *Tracking Olympiad* seminar (SS 2024), focuses on tracking Hexbugs—small, vibrating, bug-like devices that move randomly.
-The primary goal was to explore methods for accurately detecting and tracking these objects in videos, especially given challenges such as low frame rates and erratic movements.
+This project, developed for the *Tracking Olympiad* seminar, focuses on tracking Hexbugs—small, vibrating, bug-like devices that move randomly.
+The primary goal was to explore methods for accurately detecting and tracking the head of these objects in videos, especially given challenges such as low frame rates and erratic movements.

 <div align="center">
     <img src="/media/tracking_gifs/run_214_head_b_ed_001o.gif" width="200" alt="Description of GIF">